OddOneOut/bwp-recaptcha/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Marked as WordPress 3.7 compatible.
+* Added a Hungarian translation.
+Thanks to Attila Porvay!
+* Added a French translation.
+Thansk to Christophe GUILLOUX!
+* Updated BWP Framework to fix a possible bug that caues BWP setting pages to go blank.
+* Removed the `frameborder` attribute within the noscript tag of the PHP reCAPTCHA library for W3C compliance, thanks to Jools!
+* **Good news**: ManageWP.com has become the official sponsor for BWP reCAPTCHA - [Read more](http://betterwp.net/319-better-wordpress-plugins-updates-2013/).

 = 1.0.1 =
 * Added a template function that allows you to display reCAPTCHA below the textarea in a comment form.
 Check the installation tab out if you would like to know how to use the new template function.
-Thanks to João Bruni!
+Thanks to Joï¿½o Bruni!
 * Made the public key and private key site-wide options.
 If you use BWP reCAPTCHA on a multi-site installation, you will only need to input this once.
 * Added Spanish - Espanol translation, thanks to Ivan Leomuro!
 * Marked this plugin as compatible with WordPress 3.2.x.